AdhocAdam/smletsexchangeconnector/CONTRIBUTING.md

 bug.
 Depending on the specific nature, it is possible it maybe filed as a future enhancement.

 # Requesting a Feature
 You can use the Issues section to raise more than just bugs.
-Ideas for future releases can thrown in here and will be marked as an "enhancement."
+Ideas for future releases can thrown in here and will be marked as a "Feature Request"

 # Contributing Guidelines
 If you're interested in contributing, great!
 Given this script's purpose to completely swap itself with the default Exchange Connector,